suxrobGM/licenser/README.md

-# LicenseManagement
+# Licenser
-LicenseManagement is license management system
+Licenser is license management system for .NET applications